njoyard/realease/README.md

 ```

 The way `realease tag` works is that it simply checks if the tag for the current
 version in `package.json` exists.
-If not, it creates it, pointing to the latest
+If not, it creates it, pointing to the last
-commit on master.
+commit that changed the version number.

 > **Note:** calling `realease tag` this way requires that your CI uses a deploy
 > key that is able to push to the repository.
 If that's not the case, you can